Hiring a Retirement Financial Advisor

 Again, this isn't meant to be an exhaustive list.
 You may also wish to come up with questions with your spouse or partner that relate specifically to your financial situation.

-Where You Can Find a Retirement Financial Advisor
+Where to Find a Retirement Financial Advisor

 There are many places in which you can find experienced and knowledgeable, retirement-focused financial professionals: